Skip to main content

 What happens under the Hague Convention in respect of these matters is that a formal request is made from the Central Authority of the country from where the child is taken (where the child normally lives) to the Central Authority in the country to which the child has been taken for that child to be returned to the country from which it was taken.

 The country to which the request is made is supposed to effectively just return the child to where the child came from, although there are certain (limited) grounds for resisting a Hague Convention application.
 In most cases, however, the child is returned to the country where the child has normally lived, prior to them being removed from the country.
-The Courts in the country to which the child is returned are then given the task of deciding what is going to happen with the child(ren) in the future i.e. who they are going to live with and where they are going to live.
+The Courts in the country to which the child is returned are then given the task of deciding what is going to happen with the child(ren) in the future, including who they are going to live with and where they are going to live.

 Not every country in the world is a signatory to the Hague Convention.
 Most Muslim countries are not, but countries such as the UK, Australia, New Zealand, Hong Kong and most European countries, as well as the United States and Canada are signatories.
 Because the countries each rely on each other complying with their obligations under the Convention, it is very difficult to resist an application for a child to be returned to the country from where the child was removed.
 The following is a list of signatory countries to the Hague Convention.